dlloyd09/ap/syllabus.md

 ## Overview

-Consistent with the AP Computer Science Principles curriculum framework, the course’s material is organized around seven so-called “big ideas” as well as six computational thinking practices.
-The seven big ideas are:
+Consistent with the AP Computer Science Principles curriculum framework, the course’s material is organized around five so-called “big ideas” as well as six computational thinking practices.
+The five big ideas are:
 1. Creative Development
 2. Data
 3. Algorithms and Programming